pingcap/docs/dev/roadmap.md

 #### Features

 * Column-based storage
-* Replicate data from TiKV through Raft learner
+* Replicate data from TiKV by using Raft learner
 * Snapshot read

 ### TiSpark